maryclare/stat697/index.md

 News
 -------
+* Thursday, 2/06/20
+  - Solutions to Homework 2 have been posted to the [Homework page](https://maryclare.github.io/stat697/content/homework.html).
 * Wednesday, 2/05/20
   - [Homework 3](https://maryclare.github.io/stat697/content/homework/hw_3.pdf) has been posted online.
 It is due by 10:00am in class, Tuesday 2/11/20.
 * Tuesday, 2/04/20